Thailand is truly blessed when it comes to beaches.

 Railay Beach – Krabi

-On the western coast of mainland Thailand and flanked by spectacular limestone cliffs, Railay Beach is one of the most photographed beaches in Thailand.
+On the western coast of mainland Thailand and flanked by spectacular limestone cliffs, Railay Beach is one of the most famous beaches in Thailand.

-The enormous cliffs make it popular with rock climbers as well as your typical beachgoers.
-Although part of the mainland, the beach is situated on a peninsula of the Krabi coast that is only accessible by boat, this gives it the feel of an island and also means that there are always longtail boats on hand to take your classic Thai beach photo.
+Although part of the mainland, the beach is situated on a peninsula of the Krabi coast that is only accessible by boat, which gives it the feel of an island and also means that there are always longtail boats on hand to take your classic Thai beach photo.

 The wide sandy beach will delight your little ones and there is a good choice of family-friendly accommodation and restaurants.
 If you are after a little luxury then Rayavadee Resort is the place to stay, the spectacularly located pool is a real highlight.